niccololampa/cyber-security-notes/pico-ctf/forensics/tunn3l-v1s10n /README.md

 ![Screenshot 2024-04-10 at 12 33 38 AM](https://github.com/niccololampa/cyber-security-notes/assets/37615906/81978160-ec1d-4775-889e-06316c2dc441)

+This problem was taken from the picoCTF 2021 and the solution will be discussed below.
+So proceed with caution.

 Here we are able to download a file called `tunn3l_v1s10n`.

 Let's investigate the file first by running